AshishNikhil/WebsiteLearners-meds-check/README.md

 Issues Faced:-

-  1.This was my first time working with:
-  2.Supabase for authentication and database
-  3.React Hook Form for form handling and validation 4.Tailwind CSS for styling
+ This was my first time working with:Supabase for authentication and databaseReact Hook Form for form handling and validationTailwind CSS for styling

 How I Overcame These Challenges:-